 Introduction

 The S-128 product is based on the S-100 General Feature Model (GFM), and is a feature-based vector product.
-Figure 6-1 below shows how the S-128 Application Schema is realized from the S-100 GFM.
-All S-128 features and information classes are derived from one of the abstract classes FeatureType and InformationType defined in the S-128 Application Schema, which realize the GFM meta-classes S100_GF_FeatureType and S100_GF_InformationType respectively.
+Figure 4-1 below shows how the S-128 Application Schema is realized from the S-100 GFM.
+All S-128 features and information classes are derived from the abstract classes like CatalogueElement and NavigationalProduct defined in the S-128 Application Schema, which realize the GFM meta-classes S100_GF_FeatureType and S100_GF_InformationType respectively.

-CNPs are encoded as vector entities which conform to S-100 geometry configuration level 3a (S-100 Part 7).
-S-128 further constrains Level 3a with the following: Linear geometry is defined by curves which are made of curve segments.
-Each curve segment contains the geographic coordinates as control points and defines an interpolation method between them.
-The distance between two consecutive control points must not exceed 0.3 mm at a permitted display scale.

-Coincident linear geometry must be avoided when there is a dependency between features.

-The interpolation of GM_CurveSegment must be loxodromic.

-Linear geometry is defined by curves which are made of curve segments.
-Each curve segment contains the geographic coordinates as control points and defines an interpolation method between them.
-The distance between two consecutive control points must not exceed 0.3 mm at a permitted display scale.

-The following exception applies to S-128:

-The use of coordinates is restricted to two diemnsions.

-Soundings features which use GM_Point or GM_Multipoint with three dimensional coordinates are not currently included in S-128.

 This section contains the Application Schema expressed in UML and an associated Feature Catalogue.
 The Feature Catalogue is included in Annex B, and provides a full description of each feature type including its attributes, attribute values, and relationships in the data product.
-Figure 4-1 shows an overview of the S-128 Application Schema.

 The class comprising the S-128 Application Schema is the S-128 Domain model containing the features and information types that model the CNP application domain specifically.
 Geographic features in all three packages use the spatial types from S-100 Part 7, which are imported as-is into the S-128 spatial type package and therefore can be used as types for S-128 spatial attributes.
 The spatial types package also contains definitions of ‘union types’ (combinations of the S-100 spatial types), since S-100 allows features to have different kinds of geometry but UML does not allow an attribute of a class to have multiple types.
 The S-128 Application Schema models spatial attributes as attributes of feature classes.